bostrum/http-toast/README.md

 # go-htoast
 HTTP → Windows Toast notification bridge, written in Go.
+Special use case where the endpoint needed to be server and receive the requests.

 # Example
 Either by web browser or webrequest of your choosing.
 (Invoke-WebRequest in PowerShell, Curl or Wget for example)